-Why a Seagate external hard drive is read-only on Mac?
+Why is your Seagate external hard drive read-only on Mac?

 - The Seagate external hard drive is formatted as a Microsoft NTFS file system.

-- You don't have permissions to access the Seagate external hard drive
+- You don't have permission to access the Seagate external hard drive

 - The Seagate external hard drive has some disk errors